ndd21/PHYS281/docs/demo-compound-data-types.md

 ### List methods

-Like everything in Python lists are objects and have a variety of useful methods.
-I'll show a few here, but they can all be seen by typing `help(list)` in a terminal.
+Like everything in Python, lists are objects and have a variety of useful methods.
+We will examine a few here, but they can all be seen by typing `help(list)` in a terminal.

 #### Append